When did you first know you wanted to be a writer?

 Where do you write, and when?

-Recently, I converted a bedroom into my home office and I love it!
+I have a home office and I love it!
 I have a mahogany desk with my regular computer, a recliner in the corner for when I use my laptop, a bookcase, and an electric fireplace (which some members of my family think is tacky, but I don’t care.
 I like it.).
 On the walls I have framed prints—gifts from the artist, Vincent Desjardins, who did the illustrations for my book, Secrets of the Magic Ring.

 As to when, morning and early afternoon seems to work best.
 Ideally without distractions, but sometimes life interferes and I just have to deal with it.